uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Ace ♦/Pentacles
   + upright: manifestation, opportunity, prosperity, new venture, abundance
   + reversed: lost opportunities, missed chances, bad investments
++ The Wanderer's Oracle: Earth ‖ Lake
+  + situation: The Wanderer comes to a fertile valley with a gem-like lake that must be crossed by a boat tied up on its shore.
+  + admonition: An unexpected new venture requires you to innovate; but you might even get a chance to fish if you can improvise a bit.
 + Greek Myth: The Labors of Heracles - 4\.
 The Erymanthian Boar
   + mode: capture and release, with a preliminary deadly encounter with unruly centaurs (Heracles uses his poison arrows)